Real Life Experiences of Clearing

 - "Even though I’m not studying Drama like I intended to, I’ve still been able to act by joining the theatre arts society and performed in a play that was part of the 2012 London International Theatre Festival."
 Deborah, 3rd year BA History and Film Studies, University of Essex

-A change in course and a place at the University Connor really wanted to attend.
+A change in course and a place at the university Connor really wanted to attend.

-- Connor, a second year Law student came to the University of East Anglia through the clearing process in 2011.
+- Connor, a second year Law student came to the University of East Anglia through the clearing process.
 As Connor prepares to spend his third year abroad in Belgium, he is confident that clearing offered him the chance to be on the right course.
 Connor says: "Although it was disappointing not to get the results I hoped for, I had already decided I might be better studying Law and, by applying through Clearing on results day, I secured a place at UEA where I had really wanted to study."
 Connor, Law, University of Essex

 "I was offered a university place but when I looked at the course structure I discovered that it didn’t cover the subjects I loved.
 Clearing gave me the chance to find exactly the right course.